 In July 2023 the FCA introduced rules to create a consumer duty owed to retail customers by persons authorised under the Financial Services and Markets Act 2000 to carry-on regulated investment activity by way of business.
 To support compliance with the duty, the FCA also introduced rules about how an authorised firm's management and board should oversee and assure itself that the firm is meeting its duty and securing the right outcomes for its retail customers.
-The consumer duty applies to and will impact IFAL, ILUK, its Senior Management Function Holders and code staff.
+The consumer duty applies to and impacts IFAL, ILUK, its Senior Management Function Holders and code staff.

-The consumer duty has three key elements: a new consumer principle, which requires that firms "must act to deliver good outcomes for retail clients", three cross-cutting rules that require firms to; act in good faith toward retail clients, avoid foreseeable harm to retail clients and enable and support retail customers to pursue their financial objectives; and an additional set of rules and guidance stated in four consumer outcomes; Products and Services, Price and Value, Consumer Understanding and Consumer Support.
+The consumer duty has three key elements: a consumer principle, which requires that firms "must act to deliver good outcomes for retail clients", three cross-cutting rules that require firms to; act in good faith toward retail clients, avoid foreseeable harm to retail clients and enable and support retail customers to pursue their financial objectives; and an additional set of rules and guidance stated in four consumer outcomes; Products and Services, Price and Value, Consumer Understanding and Consumer Support.

-4.5.3 Financial Crime forum
+4.5.3 Financial Crime Forum

-The Financial Crime Forum is established as a specialist working group of the IFAL CEO to provide oversight of financial crime controls and to consider remediation activity in the event of any breakdown or significant weakness in those controls or a fraud or attempted fraud against a company within the IHP Group that provides the Transact platform or against a client of the Transact platform.
+The Financial Crime Forum is established to provide oversight of financial crime controls and to consider remediation activity in the event of any breakdown or significant weakness in those controls or a fraud or attempted fraud against a company within the IHP Group that provides the Transact platform or against a client of the Transact platform.

-4.5.4 CASS Oversight forum
+4.5.4 CASS Oversight Forum